Nottingham-CTU/Custom-Record-Naming/README.md

 If enabled on a project where DAGs are used, this module also provides DAG specific public survey URLs.

+**Note for records created via public survey or mobile app:** These records are named in accordance with the naming scheme *after* the record is created.
+If configuring alerts to trigger upon submission of the first form, it is recommended that the alert is configured to send after a delay of 1 minute instead of sending immediately.
+This will ensure that the record is renamed before the alert is sent.

 ## Project-level configuration options